MicrosoftLearning/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_04_Lab4_Ex1_Manage_secure_user_access.md

+---
+lab:
+  title: Learning Path 4 - Lab 4 - Exercise 1 - Manage secure user access
+  description: As your training indicated, there are three ways to implement MFA - with Conditional Access policies, with security defaults, and with legacy per-user MFA (not recommended for larger organizations).
+In this exercise, you'll enable MFA through a Conditional Access policy, which is the method that Microsoft recommends.
+  duration: 10 minutes
+  level: 200
+  islab: true
+---

 # Learning Path 4 - Lab 4 - Exercise 1 - Manage secure user access

 Holly has then been asked by Adatum’s CTO to deploy Microsoft Entra Multifactor Authentication (MFA), Pass-through Authentication (PTA), and Microsoft Entra Smart Lockout.
 These three features will help strengthen password management throughout the organization in preparation for Copilot for Microsoft 365.
 For PTA, you will deploy it using Microsoft Entra Connect Sync.
 And for Smart Lockout, you will deploy it using Group Policy Management.